14 Places Where Teens Hide Drugs From Their Parents

 The Carpet Fresh container above works just like the real thing and contains carpet cleaner if opened from the top, but the bottom unscrews and has a hollow chamber for hiding any number of items.

-The infographic below from Test Country illustrates the drug hiding places mentioned here.
-The full infographic can be seen here.
+The infographic below from Test Country illustrates some of the drug hiding places mentioned here.

 While not violating a teen’s trust or their understandable need for privacy, parents have to be vigilant in watching for signs of potential drug abuse.
 A sudden change in friends they’re hanging out with, a greater defiance or disrespect than before, a drop in grades or even withdrawing from family activities should be enough for parents to start a conversation with their children about drugs and alcohol.